andrefradia/GittingStarted/readme.md

-# Git-ting started with Git
+# Git-ting started with Git and push to GitHub

 #### A fun project to learn to git as part of the __DevMarketer__ comunity.